datoviz/datoviz/docs/user/quickstart.md

 Further notes:

 * The examples shown here use the so-called **scene API**.
 Datoviz provides other, lower-level APIs for those with more advanced needs (see the expert manual).
 In particular, it is possible to use a "raw" canvas and have full control on what is displayed (for example, simple animations or video games).
-* Although the library should cover most use-cases with the included visuals, you can also write your own.
+* Although the library should cover most use-cases with the included visuals, you can also write your own visuals.
 Writing custom shaders is not straightforward, however, and this topic is covered in the expert manual.